darklang/roadmap/src/language/built-in-types/dictionaries.md

 **Problem:** Right now, both dictionaries and records are represented by a `DObj` and a `TObj`.
 We need to separate them.

-**Subproblem**: the only way to update a "record" is with `Dict::set`.
+**Subproblem:** the only way to update a "record" is with `Dict::set`.

 **Solution**: add a syntax for updating records.
 In existing functional languages, they use `{ existingValue with fieldName1 = newValue1; fieldName2 = newValue2 }`

 **Status: not speced**

-**Subproblem: **The "syntax" to create dicts and records is overloaded.
+**Subproblem:** The "syntax" to create dicts and records is overloaded.
 Both use `{ field : value }` (as both are the same thing right now.
 If we split them, we need a way to disambiguate which one you're creating.

-**Solution option 1: **Add a new syntax for records.
+**Solution option 1:** Add a new syntax for records.
 For example, we might do:

 `Person {.`